 State-financed Chinese dumping undermines Europe’s trade defence and seriously harms its ability to protect jobs, innovative businesses, and entire industrial value chains.

-A 2021 OECD report examined state subsidies to 32 companies representing 70% of the global aluminum market.
+A 2021 OECD report examined state subsidies to 32 companies representing 70% of the global aluminium market.
 The study found that Chinese firms received state support ranging from 4% to 7% of annual revenues compared to similar support representing 0.2% of annual revenues of non-Chinese firms.
 These subsidies unfairly benefit Chinese production at the expense of production in Europe.
 They also weaken domestic supply chains for many products vital to Europe’s strategic autonomy.

 The existing World Trade Organisation (WTO) rules are inadequate to remedy the scale and scope of state intervention in the global aluminium market.
 Most WTO rules date back to 1995, when the organisation was established, and before China was the dominant player it is now.
 The rules should be redesigned to address global market distortions resulting from subsidies.
 The WTO should also provide tools to assess the impact of government support throughout the whole value chain and better account for the influence of state actors, given the dual role of some State-Owned Enterprises as both recipients and providers of support.